Three Hills Thrashers

+The Three Hills Titans are a junior ice hockey team based in Three Hills, Alberta, Canada.
+They are members of the Alberta Division of the United States Premier Hockey League, Premier Conference.
+They play their home games at Three Hills Centennial Place.

+Season-by-season record

-The Three Hills Thrashers are a junior B ice hockey team based in Three Hills, Alberta, Canada.
+The Three Hills Thrashers were a junior B ice hockey team based in Three Hills, Alberta, Canada.
 They are members of the North Division of the Heritage Junior B Hockey League (HJHL).
 They play their home games at Three Hills Centennial Place.

-The Thrashers hosted the 2008 Provincial Championships and finished with a silver medal.

 The Thrashers took a one year leave of absence from the Heritage Junior Hockey League, for the 2019-2020 season.

 In early 2020, a new group went to work to save the franchise, and successfully endeavored to return to active status for the 2020-2021 season.

+In 2025, the Thrashers once again took a leave of absence for the 2025-2026 season.
+On August 1, 2025 the USPHL announced that Three Hills and four other Alberta towns were forming the Alberta Division for the 2025-26 USPHL Premier League.